SycamoreFox/SysTray/README.md

 Windows does not come with such functionality 'out of the box' - thus SysTray

 ### How much does it cost?
 SysTray is Free and Open Source Software (FOSS).
 It's yours to use freely.
+I hope you find it enjoyable.

+### Why did you make it?
+As a daily user of Windows who is usually running lots of programs at a time, at times I'd find my computer unresponsive.
+Was the memory consumed?
+Was the processor fully utilized?
+Were my disc drives spinning at the speed of light?
+Being a developer, I wanted to provide myself with information about the state of my computer to answer these questions.
+After I got so far along into writing the application, I figured others could find it of use as well.

 ### Support or Contact